cool-RR/PySnooper/README.md

 $ tox -e flake8,pylint,bandit,py27,py36
 ```

-Linters and tests should pass before you push your code.
+Tests should pass before you push your code.
 They will be run again on Travis CI.

 # License #